comunica/Documentation-Comunica/docs/tutorials/write-module.md

 ```

 The actual implementation doesn't differ much from the abstract class,
-meaning that the interface itself also doesn't differ that much.
+meaning that the interface requires few changes.

 ## Summary
 Writing a new module for Comunica is quite easy if there already is an existing interface: